iai-group/UserSimCRS/docs/source/index.rst

 This toolkit offers repeatable and reproducible means of evaluation that can complement human evaluation.
 UserSimCRS is designed to work with existing conversational recommender systems, without needing access to source code or knowledge of their inner workings.
-UserSimCRS can also be extended with other types of simulators and user modeling options.
+UserSimCRS can also be extended with other simulation approaches and more advanced user modeling capabilities.

 .. toctree::